connorgallopo/followupboss_client/RAILS8_COMPATIBILITY.md

 ### Compatibility Fixes

-Added `lib/fub_client/compatibility.rb` to address Rails 8 breaking changes:
+Added `lib/fub_client/rails8_patch.rb` to address Rails 8 and modern dependency breaking changes:

-- **Her Gem Fix**: Rails 8 removed `ActiveSupport::BasicObject`, but the Her gem still references it.
+- **ActiveSupport::BasicObject Fix**: Rails 8 removed `ActiveSupport::BasicObject`, but the Her gem still references it.
 Our compatibility layer creates an alias to `ActiveSupport::ProxyObject` to maintain functionality.
+- **Faraday::Response::Middleware Fix**: Faraday 2.x removed `Faraday::Response::Middleware`, but the Her gem still references it.
+Our compatibility layer recreates this class to maintain Her gem functionality.

 ### Backward Compatibility